wieerwill/wieerwill.github.io/README.md

 # Business Card
-This is a repository with my personal angular-powered business card.
+This repository is my personal business card.
 Feel free to reuse this as a template for your own card but please refer back to me.
 With GitHub you can Present yourself easily and without a fee, as you can setup an account and use their hosting service.

   1. SignUp/Register on GitHub to get to your profile